showlab/WorldGUI/README.md

 <!-- ## ✨ Key Features
 - Easy Setup: Quick and straightforward installation steps to get you started with desktop GUI agent.
 - Comprehensive Documentation: Detailed guides and usage examples to help you understand and leverage the full capabilities of the project.
+- Community Driven: We welcome contributions, feedback, and ideas.
+Feel free to open issues or submit pull requests if you have suggestions for improvement.
 - Regular Updates: Our project is actively maintained, with new features and bug fixes released regularly. -->